Training Builder Menu

 The following video provides more details about using Training Builder

-SimLab Academy (in the Library panel) includes a section dedicated for Training Builder tutorials.
+SimLab Academy (in the Library panel) includes a section dedicated to Training Builder tutorials.

 Variables and Expressions

 Using Training Builder, enables users to add variables and use them in creating VR experiences.
 Check this tutorial about using variables in Training Builder.

 String Variable; Stores object names, message data, ..etc